stut/roundabout/README.md

 The page is self-updating so there's no need to manually reload the page if you changed any of the configuration variables.

+You can press the 1-9 keys to switch between pages.
+This will stop the timer that's automatically cycling around them; reload the page to start it again.

 KISS it
 -------